 1. Very Low Refresh Rate and Ghosting Effect

-A low refresh rate is disadvantageous because it prevents manufacturers from using this display technology in electronic devices with a high degree of user interactivity.
+Having a low refresh rate on a screen is disadvantageous because it prevents manufacturers from using this display technology in electronic devices with a high degree of user interactivity.
 Note that user interactivity is high in devices such as smartphones and tablet computers.

-Electrophoretic displays and electronic ink displays are prone to ghosting effects.
-A shadow of an image may be visible after refreshing parts of the screen.
-This ghosting effect is due to the low refresh rate and the fact that the display technology works by moving charged pigment particles.
+These displays are also prone to ghosting effects.
+This comes from the low refresh rate and the fact that the display technology works by moving charged pigment particles.
 Some particles end up stuck in the visible surface of a microcapsule.

 2. High Market Competition